jinxiazhang99/jinxiazhang99.github.io/_pages/students.md

 {% include base_path %}

 We are a dynamic group of graduate and undergraduate students.
-Currently, I am looking for PhD and masters (2-3 per year) and talent undergraduate students to work with deep learning, multi-modal pre-training, computer vision, defect detection.
-If you are with background or strong interest in deep learning, computer vision, multi-modal pre-training, signal processing, please feel free to contact me.
+Currently, I am looking for PhD and masters (2-3 per year) and talent undergraduate students to work with deep learning, multi-modal learning, computer vision, defect detection.
+Strong hands‑on programming capability is highly preferred.
+If you are with relevant background or strong interest in deep learning, computer vision, multi-modal learning, signal processing, please feel free to contact me.

 PhD Students
 ======